profsucrose/applied-science-rocketry/README.md

 ## Installation
 applied-science-rocketry uses Python3 and the pip3 packages matplotlib and numpy, so make sure you have pip3 first before using this repository.

+Open Terminal and run these commands as needed:

 Download repository:
 ```bash
 git clone https://github.com/profsucrose/applied-science-rocketry.git && cd applied-science-rocketry